conda-forge/conda-forge.github.io/src/orga/governance.rst

   developers.
 Any core member can also request to become emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
   Emeritus core members can still vote and move back to active core anytime.
-Emeritus votes can be used to count towards quorum but the quorum size is computed from the size of the active core group.
+Emeritus votes are be used to count towards quorum but the quorum size is computed from the size of the active core group.
 The ``core.csv`` list should be updated when change in the status of a member occurs.